abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 **Note:**
 `kubectl exec` gives you a fresh shell each time.
-After any reconnect, re-run `source ~/venv/bin/activate` — or rebuild the venv, if the pod itself was replaced.
+After any reconnect, re-run `source ~/venv/bin/activate` or rebuild the venv, if the pod itself was replaced.

 ---

 # Part 2 — Model to bitstream

+Within Part 2, sections 5–7 run in seconds and can be re-run freely.
+Sections 8–9 are the long Vitis steps.

 ## 5. Train a model